YOU ARE PROHIBITED FROM ENTERING THIS BUILDING IF:

 The Advisory Committee may give formal opinions and the Legal Ethics Counsel may give nonbinding informal advisory opinions, interpreting Supreme Court Rules 4, 5 and 6, to members of the Bar.
 The Advisory Committee also reviews complaint files that have been closed after investigation, at the request of the complainant.
 The Legal Ethics Counsel serves as counsel and staff for the Advisory Committee.

 The Advisory Committee may waive penalties and past due enrollment fees upon proof satisfactory to it that any delinquency was caused by reason of physical or mental incapacity to engage in the practice of law.
 Rule 6.01(h).

-Members of the Advisory Committee, appointed by the Supreme Court, are: Jennifer Gille Bacon, Chair, Kansas City; Dorothy White-Coleman, Vice-Chair, St. Louis; David W. Ansley, Springfield; Susan Appelquist, Mount Vernon; Richard E. Banks, St. Louis; John Briscoe, New London; Sheryl Butler, St. Louis; Edward C. Clausen, Jefferson City; Sidney A. Dulle, Jefferson City; Elizabeth McCarter, St. Louis; Richard N. Priest, St. Louis; Susan Ford Robertson, Kansas City; and The Legal Ethics Counsel is Melinda J. Bentley.
+Members of the Advisory Committee, appointed by the Supreme Court, are: Dorothy White-Coleman, Chair, St. Louis; Susan Appelquist, Vice-Chair, Mount Vernon; David W. Ansley, Springfield; Richard E. Banks, St. Louis; Sheryl Butler, St. Louis; Edward C. Clausen, Jefferson City; Keith A. Cutler, Kansas City; Dale Siebeneck, Jefferson City; Jill A. Kanatzar, Kansas City; Elizabeth D. McCarter, St. Louis; Kirby Upjohn, Kansas City; Branson L. Wood III, Hannibal; and The Legal Ethics Counsel is Melinda J. Bentley.